ShaneCupid/ShaneCupid/README.md

 - 🔭 I’m currently working on **...stay tuned 😀**

-- 🌱 I’m currently learning **ython, Machine Learning, and delving into the world of Data Analytics**
+- 🌱 I’m currently learning **Python, Machine Learning, and delving into the world of Data Analytics**

 - 💬 Ask me about **Business, finance, and tech**